 Adepeju noted that the problems at Lokoja and other coastal areas seemed beyond town planning alone.

-“But for streams overflowing within cities, towns and villages I hold the opinion that many of us fail to comply with building rules regarding setbacks and so on.
+“But for streams overflowing within cities, towns and villages I believe that many of us fail to comply with building rules regarding setbacks and so on.

 “When flooding occurs in communities and such buildings are at risk, I personally will not blame the Town Planning Authorities.